Why People Should Not Fear AI

 But what about the future?
 While progress will continue, the current LLM paradigm has fundamental, structural ceilings that make it a very unlikely path to a true, autonomous general intelligence, or "Singularity."

-2. Fuel is running out.
+- Fuel is running out.
 Models like GPT-4 have been trained on a significant portion of the high-quality, publicly accessible internet.
 We are approaching the limits of available training data.
-Future gains will be harder to achieve, and we face the risk of "model collapse"where AIs trained on synthetic data from other AIs begin a cycle of degradation.
+Future gains will be harder to achieve, and we face the risk of "model collapse" where AIs trained on synthetic data from other AIs begin a cycle of degradation.

 This leaves us with an incredibly powerful tool, but a tool nonetheless.
 It is a librarian of unimaginable scope, a tireless intern for first drafts, and a simulator for exploring ideas.
 It is a lever that allows those with clear judgment and deep domain knowledge to compound their knowledge and scale their output like never before.
-The future belongs to the augmented human, not the autonomous agent.
+The future belongs to the augmented human, not the autonomous agent (unless a more robust dynamic RL solution is cracked but that's for a later statement).